-The previous article “Agility implies Craftsmanship” explained in more detail why.
+The previous article “Agility implies Craft” explained in more detail why.
 The article Building Changeability in Design – explores the role of software design when changeability is an important characteristic.

 The principle of fast feedback tends to permeate other departments as well, most notably HR.
 If the bi-yearly evaluation was the norm, agile-minded developers will demand faster feedback on their performance.
 Practices such as monthly one-on-one meetings with direct managers, monthly 360 degrees feedback or continuous feedback between team members can help with this new need.